Salem Radio Network News Saturday, December 6, 2025

 Audio By Carbonatix

-Speaking to France’s BFM TV from New York, Macron said that only Trump has the power to put pressure on Israel to end the war.
+Speaking to France’s BFM TV from New York, Macron said only Trump had the power to put pressure on Israel to end the war.

 “We have to stop the war in Gaza immediately.
 We have to immediately negotiate peace,” Trump said.